Continuing Professional Development

 Important items to note:

-• Registrants in the first year of licensure are required to complete the mandatory Ethical Practice Learning and Regulatory Learning requirements.
+• Registrants in the first year of licensure are only required to complete the mandatory Ethical Practice Learning and Regulatory Learning requirements.
+The 30 PDH minimum annual requirement reporting period starts when a registrant enters their first full year of licensure.

-• Non-resident registrants who are registered with the engineering regulator in their province of residence are not required to submit their hours, but must complete an annual declaration to confirm that they are compliant with the CPD requirements in their home jurisdiction.
+• Non-resident registrants who are registered and in good standing with the engineering regulator in their province of residence are not required to submit their hours, but must complete a Request for Exemption which includes confirmation that they are compliant with the CPD requirements in their home jurisdiction.

-• Retired Non-Practicing registrants are not required to complete CPD hours.
+• Retired Non-Practicing registrants are not required to report CPD hours.

-• Engineers-In-Training are not required to complete CPD hours.
+• Engineers-In-Training are not required to report CPD hours.

 Engineers Nova Scotia registrants now have access to a new Learning Management Platform (LMP), which is the home to CPD resources that have been developed by Engineers Nova Scotia to support registrants in meeting their CPD requirements.